DotJason/clickhouse-osquery/README.md

 The app processes a simple form with 2 input fields:

-- Table name: the name of the table to write results into.
+- Table name: the name of the table to write results into (**if the table already exists, it will be dropped to be created again, thereby deleting all existing data**).
 - Query: the SQL query to be sent to the osquery client.

-In case of a successful write, the new ClickHouse table can be accessed by standard means.
+On submit, in case of a successful write, the new ClickHouse table can be accessed by standard means.